bhagiradhijayaram/Recipe_card/README.md

 ##Instructions:

-Preheat oven to 350°F (175°C).
+1.Preheat oven to 350°F (175°C).

-In a mixing bowl, combine flour and sugar.
+2.In a mixing bowl, combine flour and sugar.

-Add eggs, milk, and vanilla extract.
+3.Add eggs, milk, and vanilla extract.
 Mix until smooth.

-Pour batter into a greased baking dish.
+4.Pour batter into a greased baking dish.

-Bake for 25-30 minutes or until golden brown.
+5.Bake for 25-30 minutes or until golden brown.

-Allow to cool before serving.
+6.Allow to cool before serving.

 ##Description: